 Allowance for loan losses

-Substantially all the mortgage loans of the Fund are insured or guaranteed by agencies of the U.S. Government, the Maryland Housing Fund or private insurers.
-As such, no allowance for loan losses was necessary as of June 30, 2000 and 1999.
+Substantially all the mortgage loans of the Fund are insured or guaranteed by agencies of the U.S. government.
+As such, no allowance for loan losses was necessary as of June 30, 2001 and 2000.

 Administrative support